pierrediedhiou/cybersecurity-journey/glossary.md

 computer that runs its own operating system
 - **Vulnerability** — A design, coding or logic flaw in a system that can be exploited to disclose information or execute unauthorized code
+- **Variable** — A named container that stores a data value in programming, can be updated and reused throughout the code
 ## W
 - **Web Shell** — Malicious script uploaded to a web server giving browser-based shell access